juvelas/juvelas.github.io/_pages/publications.md

 [All publications can be downloaded from here](https://www.dropbox.com/sh/5pta3t3yxbty3c9/AABSgYgAKOQMjRxzQY66C6UMa?dl=0)

-# Peer-reviewed papers: 50 in total
+# Peer-reviewed papers: 51 in total

 ### 2023

+* Hidaldo-Licona, L. F., Flores-Villela, O. & __Velasco, J.A__  2023.
+Climatic niche differentiation and paleodistribution of the longtail alpine garter snake complex Thamnophis scalaris (Squamata: Colubridae): Holocene refugia in the Mexican highlands.
+Frontiers in Biogeography.
+Accepted.
+*
 * Estrada, F., Mendoza-Ponce, A., Murray, G., Calderón-Bustamante, O., Botzen, W., de León, T. & __Velasco, J.A__ 2023.
 Model emulators for the assessment of regional impacts and risks of climate change: a case study of rainfed maize production in Mexico.
-Frontiers Environmental Science XX: XX-XX
+Frontiers Environmental Science vol 11 2023 https://doi.org/10.3389/fenvs.2023.1027545

 * Vásquez-Restrepo, J.D., Ochoa-Ochoa, L., Flores-Villela, O., __Velasco, J.A__*.
 2023.
 A deconstructive approach to evaluate dimensions of alpha diversity in squamates (Reptilia: Squamata) across the Americas.
 Global Ecology and Biogeography 32: 250-266 *__corresponding author__